 This beautiful viewpoint overlooks the Stenness Loch and its abundant wildlife.
 Wildflowers, birds and even otters make this place their home.
 It’s a lovely spot to sit and soak up the sights and sounds of an Orkney summer.

-The highest point in Orkney, the hike up Hoy’s Ward Hill isn’t for the faint-hearted!
+The highest point in Orkney, the hike up Hoy’s Ward Hill isn’t for the faint-hearted.
 It’s all part of an island adventure though – think an early morning ferry and trek to the top of this rugged peak, with the chance to spot sea eagles, mountain hares and great skuas as you go.
-If you arrive on a clear day, the views over Orkney can be quite incredible.
+If you arrive on a clear day, the views over Orkney are quite incredible.

 Scapa Flow is a place that many visitors to Orkney always try to seek out.
 It’s such a vast expanse of water and it can be hard to know where to find a spot to take it all in.
 We’d recommend the RSPB’s reserve at Hobbister, which features pathways along the coast and a couple of places to stop and take it all in – as well as some fantastic bird and orca-spotting opportunities too.